 |Source : ACM ICPC Beijing Regional Contest 2002|

-The input is terminated by a line with three zeros.
+The input will be terminated by a line containing a single zero.

 The output should be one integer per line, which means the minimal times of restarting machine.

 5 5 10 0 1 1 1 1 2 2 1 3 3 1 4 4 2 1 5 2 2 6 2 3 7 2 4 8 3 3 9 4 3 0